 When Ennis was learning the art of car restoration, he often sought out Bill LaPay of Cleveland, Ohio for advice.
 Bill’s cars were always better than everyone else’s, and Ennis could not put his finger on “why”?
 But after visiting with Bill and looking over his cars, it came clear that the secret was all in the details.
 Restoring a car is a very extensive project; it requires hours upon hours of labor to put all those details back into the car.

 In his early years of restoring cars, Ennis would subcontract areas of his restoration projects to other people.
 Unfortunately, the quality of the work often fell short of satisfying him.
 This led Ennis to learn all the aspects of restoring a car, so that he would be able to complete projects himself to meet his high expectations.
-In 1990, Ennis and Nancy Lund purchased the old fire station on 26th and Cliff Avenue.
-This location has been a great spot for our business over the years, and when we first moved in, it provided plenty of room for restoring cars as a hobby, while also being spacious enough to simultaneously run insurance business.
-As Ennis’ hobby continued to grow, we built another storage building behind the fire station to house more of our car projects.
+In 1990, Ennis purchased the old fire station on 26th and Cliff Avenue.
+This location had been a great spot for the business over the years, and when we first moved in, it provided plenty of room for restoring cars as a hobby, while also being spacious enough to simultaneously run insurance business.
+As Ennis’ hobby continued to grow, we built another storage building behind the fire station to house more of his car projects.

 Finding our exceptional employees has been a very extensive process over the years.
 At Cliff Avenue Upholstery and Restoration, we have built a reputation for paying close attention to details and creating projects both our customers and we can be proud of, and our employees have proven themselves as capable of meeting those standards.
 We can proudly and honestly say that today we have some of the finest employees out there.
-Currently, we have two full-time upholsterers at the Sioux Falls location, Jerry Erickson and Tyler Berens, and several employees at the Tea location; Aaron Mosterd, Corey Knutson, Dale Cetron, Kenny Bechler, and Debbie Masur.
+Currently, our uphostery & body shop are located at the Tea location to fully service our customers conveniently.
 Together, we thrive on making each and every car the best it can be.
-Please read the testimony to the left given by one of our pleased customers.
+Please, read the testimony to the left given by one of our pleased customers.
 We are a Christian based business trying each day to work through the Lord and for the Lord.